-Users with Can manage ACL rules for a project privilege (see Access control) can also manage users in projects with access control enabled on the project page.
-You can add or remove users to the project or make them owners.
+Users with the Can manage ACL rules for a project privilege (see Access control) can also manage users in projects with access control turned on through the project page.
+You can add users, or remove them from a project, or make them owners of it.

-The user management is available in Tools menu of a project:
+The user management is available in the Tools menu of a project:

-Weblate comes with predefined set of groups where you can assign users.
+Weblate comes with a predefined set of groups for a project, wherefrom you can assign users.

-Can manage glossary (add or remove entries or upload glossary).
+Can manage glossary (add or remove entries, or upload).